RecipeTips.Com Home cooking tips & advice | Knowledge | Grain Products - Rice

 Rice Flour

-Rice flour is produced from uncooked rice that has been ground into a powder ranging from course to very fine.
+Rice flour is produced from uncooked rice that has been ground into a powder in textures ranging from course to very fine.
 It can be used successfully in some baked goods, such as cakes, cookies, and dumplings, but because it contains no gluten, it is not suitable for baking yeast breads unless it is combined with wheat flour.

 White Rice Flour